lrkrol/SEREEGA/docs/README.md

 erp = utl_check_class(erp, 'type', 'erp')
 ```

 (You may notice one of the parameters of the final class is its `type`, which is set to `erp`.
 This is how SEREEGA knows how to interpret this class.
-If we had manually added this argument to our class definition, we no longer would have needed to pass this information to `utl_check_class`, and instead could have simple called `erp = utl_check_class(erp)`.)
+If we had manually added this field to our class definition, we no longer would have needed to pass this information to `utl_check_class`, and instead could have simple called `erp = utl_check_class(erp)`.)

 We can now plot what this ERP would look like.